-The Texas A&M University College of Medicine Office of CME has established the attached form for tracking self-directed and individualized Learning from Teaching activities.
-The form provided will document the associated ACCME Criteria for Accreditation and associated learning outcomes.
+The Texas A&M University School of Medicine Office of CME has established an online form for tracking self-directed and individualized Learning from Teaching activities.
+The form documents the associated ACCME Criteria for Accreditation and associated learning outcomes.

 Physician faculty may be awarded credit at a 2-to-1 ratio to teaching/learning time.
 For example, faculty may be awarded 2.00 credits for 1 hour of learning.
 Credits should be rounded to the nearest one-quarter credit.
 Please note that there is a 20.00 credit annual maximum (for 10 hours of learning) for this activity per academic year.